CentreForDigitalHumanities/I-analyzer/documentation/Defining-corpus-fields.md

 `csv_core` determines if a field is included in the CSV download of search results by default.

 `sortable` determines whether a field should appear as a sort option.

+### Language

+For text and keyword fields, you can set the language of the field as follows:

+`language` specifies an [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) of the field's contents.

+`language_field` can be used if the language in the field is not always the same, and you want to set it dynamically.
+It provides the `name` of another field in the corpus, which contains the IETF tag for this field's contents.

+This language metadata is used to set the `lang` property of the DOM element in the interface.
+The frontend will try to get the language from the `language_field`.
+If that hasn't been provided, or its value is null, the constant `language` will be used.
+If both are empty, the field's contents will be assumed to match the rest of the interface.